futurestudio/hapi-jwt/README.md

 ## Introduction
 `hapi-jwt` is a hapi plugin to seamlessly interact with JSON web tokens (JWT).
-Using this plugin, you'll simply create a token via `request.jwt.for(user)` and retrieve the payload of an existing token via `request.jwt.payload()`
+Using this plugin, you’ll simply create a token via `request.jwt.for(user)` and retrieve the payload of an existing token via `request.jwt.payload()`

 This `hapi-jwt` plugin simplifies the JWT creation and decoding to a minimum.
 It decorates your hapi request object with a JWT instance: `request.jwt`.
 This decoration provides a convenient interface to interact with JWTs incoming with client requests.